mlbonniec/MMM-Coinbase/README.md

 # MMM-Coinbase
-A module for Michael Teeuw's MagicMirror project that displays your Bitcoin Coinbase balance.
+A module for Michael Teeuw's MagicMirror project that displays your crypto-currency Coinbase balance.
+The module is now compatible with all crypto-currencies available on Coinbase.
+However, only Bitcoin and Ethereum icons are available.
+For the other crypto-currencies, the currency symbol is displayed. (e.g. LTC for Litecoin)

 ## How it works
-After installing the module and configuring the Coinbase API with your account, the module displays your Bitcoin balance in real time.
+After installing the module and configuring the Coinbase API with your account, the module displays your crypto-currency balance in real time.
 It is updated every 5 seconds.

 ## Screenshot
 <p align="center">